 Our personal injury attorneys in Hackensack fight for maximum compensation for victims of injuries and their loved ones.
 Our law firm offers legal representation in Hackensack, Teaneck, Union City, Bergen County, and throughout New Jersey.

-What If I Was Partially at Fault for My Accident?
+Can I File a Claim if I Was Partially at Fault for My Accident?

 Many accidents are not black and white when it comes to fault or causation.
 Rather than only one party taking all of the blame, fault is allocated across multiple parties – sometimes, even the injured party.
 In New Jersey, a modified comparative negligence rule presides over these types of cases.
 This rule gives you the right to still recover compensation even if you were partially at fault for your accident or injury.
 Your partial fault, however, could reduce your financial award.